e-tinkers/uc1609/README.md

 **API**

-***UC1609(uint8_t cd, uint8_t rst, uint8_t cs)***
+***UC1609(uint8_t cd, uint8_t cs, uint8_t rst)***

-The UC1609 construct create an instance of UC1609 object and allows user to pass in the GPIO pins to be used by Command/Data(CD), Reset(RST), and Chip Select (CS) pin of  the UC1609 module.
+The UC1609 construct create an instance of UC1609 object and allows user to pass in the GPIO pins to be used by Command/Data(CD), Chip Select (CS) pin and Reset(RST) pin of  the UC1609 module.
+If there is no dedicated RST pin or the RST pin is tied with MCU's RESET pin, set the RST to -1.

 ***void begin(voiduint8_t VbiasPot = DEFAULT_VBIAS_POT)***

-The `begin()` setup the pin mode of each pin to be used for controlling the LCD module, it also called the `SPI.begin()` to enable the SPI communication.

-It initializes the LCD module through SPI and make it ready to be used.
-It also allows to pass in a parameter to set the display contrast with `begin(contract_value)` with a value ranging from 0 to 254, the parameter however is optional as if the user does not pass in a parameter, a default value of `DEFAULT_VBIAS_POT` value (`0x49`) would be used.
+The `begin()` setup the pin mode of each pin to be used for controlling the LCD module, and initializes the LCD module through SPI and make it ready to be used.
+The function allows to pass in a parameter to set the display contrast with `begin(contract_value)` with a value ranging from 0 to 254, the parameter however is optional as if the user does not pass in a parameter, a default value of `DEFAULT_VBIAS_POT` value (`0x49`) would be used.

 The `begin()` calls `resetDisplay()` prior the initalization of the display and calling `clearDisplay()` after the initialization of the display.